-If you’ve read the first article in this series, you’re probably wondering what is with people named “Russell” and Forex scams?
-How does a former football star with an almost
+If you have read the first article in this series, you are probably wondering what is with people named "Russell" and Forex scams?
+How does a former football star with an almost decade-long career in professional football end up in the Forex trading market and bilking millions of dollars from innocent investors?
+Here's the entire story:

-Erxleben stood out as a kicker right since his days in high school.
+Russell Erxleben stood out as a kicker right since his days in high school.
 Owing to this success, he was granted an admission to the University of Texas and was considered a top prospect.
-He went on to get drafted in the NFL and played ten seasons, although without much of the fame or any of the
+He went on to get drafted in the NFL and played ten seasons, although without much of the fame or any of the record-breaking performances he was known for previously.

 As his days of playing football came to a close, so did his finances.
 After a series of failed attempts at business, Erxleben filed for bankruptcy in 1991 and left his debtors poorer by $1.3 million.
 But he didn’t give up, although we do not say that out of admiration.